FAQs

 Along the course, participants will go through seven colour stations - red, orange, yellow, green, blue, pink and purple, and our dedicated Paint Squad volunteers will cover everyone in powder paint (which is coloured corn starch) - so everyone will end up painted in their very own rainbow!

-There are also two foam stations - one at the start and one at the end of the course, just before participants reach the finish line!
+There are also two foam stations - one at the start and one at the end of the course, just before participants reach the finish line.
 Get painted, get foamy and have fun!

 There'll be food and drink available for purchase in the Event Village, from some of our favourite local suppliers, so you can celebrate completing Rainbow Run with some lunch and a beverage.

-How many different Colour Stations are there along the Rainbow Run course?
+How many different 'Colour Zones' are there along the Rainbow Run course?

 Registration